Introduction

 Residence

-The St Pancras burial register recorded Mary Jane’s address as 22 Eton Street, where Robert remained for the rest of his life.
+At this time, the family lived at 22 Eton Street, and Robert remained there for the rest of his life.
 The road is now called Edis Street.

 Second marriage

-On 15 August 1897, Robert married Mary Ann Giles at St Mary Magdalene Church, Paddington.
+Mary Jane’s death left Robert in sole charge of two sons aged five years old.
+Unsurprisingly, he soon remarried.
+On 15 August 1897, he married Mary Ann Giles at St Mary Magdalene Church, Paddington.
 The marriage register shows them living at 4 Chichester Street, which may have been a temporary address.

 Second wife

 Mary Ann Giles was the daughter of John Giles, a thatcher of East Coker.
-She left home as a young woman but is not recorded on the censuses of 1881 or 1891.
-She may have been living in London well before she married Robert.
+She left home as a young woman, and although she is not recorded in the 1881 or 1891 censuses, she may have been living in London at that time.

 Children

-Robert and Mary Ann had two sons: Reginald Frank on 6 October 1899 and Walter in 1902.
+Robert and Mary Ann had two sons: Reginald Frank, born on 6 October 1899 and Walter, born in 1902.

 Retirement

-Robert retired from the Metropolitan Police on 22 September 1919.
+Robert retired from the Metropolitan Police on 22 September 1919 after 27 years and 150 days of service.[7]

-Robert died on 6 January 1935, aged 68, at the Archway Hospital, Archway Road, Highgate.
+Robert died on 6 January 1935, at the age of 68, at the Archway Hospital, Archway Road, Highgate.
 He bequeathed his estate, valued at £275-15s-4d, equally to his three sons, Sydney, Harry, and Reginald.
-Although he omitted to name an executor, the probate registry accepted the will’s validity and granted probate to his son, Sydney.[3]
+Although he omitted to name an executor, the probate registry accepted the will’s validity and granted probate to his son, Sydney.[8]

 References